-You may still be able to redeem after the foreclosure begins, but you'll need to file an answer to the foreclosure petition or file a motion with the court.
-The court then has the option of allowing you to redeem (R.I.
-Gen. Laws § § 44-9-29, § 44-9-30).
+Again, Rhode Island law gives you the right to redeem up until the purchaser files the petition for foreclosure.
+(R.I.
+Gen. Laws § 44-9-21).
+And you might still be able to redeem after the foreclosure begins, but you'll need to file an answer to the foreclosure petition or file a motion with the court prior to the fixed return day.
+The court then has the option of allowing you to redeem.
+(R.I.
+Gen. Laws § 44-9-29, § 44-9-30).